 Madikwe Game Reserve in South Africa's North-West Province, bordering on Botswana, is probably best known for being malaria-free and thus, family-friendly.
 But there's far more to this Big 5 game reserve ...

-Although it’s the fifth largest game reserve in South Africa (almost 750 km²), it’s also one of the lesser known and therefore, less crowded.
+Although it's the fifth largest game reserve in South Africa (almost 750 km²), Madikwe is also one of the lesser-known and, therefore, less crowded wildlife reserves.
 It also happens to be one of the best conservation areas in Africa and offers the Big 5 (elephant, rhino, buffalo, leopard and lion) as well as cheetah and wild dog.
-It has a range of tented and luxury safari lodges to choose from and, as it’s malaria-free, it’s a great destination for multi-generational and family safaris.
+It has a range of tented and luxury safari lodges to choose from and, as it's malaria-free, it's a great destination for multi-generational and family safaris.
 Some of the more exclusive lodges are also perfect as honeymoon and romantic getaway destinations.